OpenVidu/openvidu/openvidu-server/docker/openvidu-docker-compose/readme.md

 We need open the next ports in the host:

+- 80 TCP (Letsencrypt getting certificated by default in this port)
-- 443 TCP (OpenVidu Inspector is served on port 443 by default)
+- 443 TCP (OpenVidu Server and Openvidu Call view Services section for more information)
-- 4443 TCP (OpenVidu Server Pro REST API endpoint listens on port 4443 by default)
 - 3478 TCP (coturn listens on port 3478 by default)
 - 3478 UDP (opening also UDP port has been proved to facilitate connections with certain type of clients)
+- 40000 - 57000 UDP (Kurento Media Server listens on this ports)
+- 40000 - 57000 UDP (Kurento Media Server listens on this ports)
-- 40000 - 65535 UDP (WebRTC connections with clients may be established using a random port inside this range)
+- 57001 - 65535 UDP (WebRTC connections with clients may be established using a random port inside this range)
-- 40000 - 65535 TCP (WebRTC connections with clients may be established using a random port inside this range, if UDP can't be used because client network is blocking it)
+- 57001 - 65535 TCP (WebRTC connections with clients may be established using a random port inside this range, if UDP can't be used because client network is blocking it)

 ## 2. Deploy